 Type 1 diabetes

 There is no proven way to prevent type 1 diabetes.
 However, research conducted in Finland suggests that adequate amounts of vitamin D, particularly in the first year of life, may decrease one's chances of developing type 1 diabetes within the first 30 years of life.
 In northern Finland (where the annual exposure to sunlight is very limited) researchers followed 10,000 infants for up to 30 years.
 Those given at least 2,000 IU of vitamin D per day (generally from cod liver oil) for the first year of life were significantly less likely to develop type 1 diabetes over 30 years than infants who were given less than that.
 Other studies have confirmed that doses of 2,000 IU or higher of vitamin D may have a strong protective effect against type 1 diabetes.
 For this reason, caretakers of infants and children at increased risk for type 1 diabetes might wish to consider supplementation.
-Experts suggest supplementing these individuals at the high end of current U.S. recommendations for vitamin D, which is 200 - 1,000 IU.
+Experts suggest supplementing these individuals at the high end of current U.S. recommendations for vitamin D, which is 200 to 1,000 IU.

 Type 2 diabetes

-Considerable evidence from population based studies suggests that type 2 diabetes is highly preventable -- particularly through exercise and weight management.
+Considerable evidence from population based studies suggests that type 2 diabetes is highly preventable, particularly through exercise and weight management.
 Individuals who are physically inactive or overweight are much more likely to develop type 2 diabetes.
-Similarly, people who move from a non-Westernized country to a Westernized country (such as the United States where more people are overweight and live sedentary lives) increase their risk for type 2 diabetes.
-Studies suggest that you do not need vigorous physical activity to lower your risk of diabetes; moderate, regular exercise such as walking for 30 minutes most days of the week, is enough.
+Similarly, people who move from a non-Westernized country to a Westernized country (such as the United States, where more people are overweight and live sedentary lives) increase their risk for type 2 diabetes.
+Studies suggest that you do not need vigorous physical activity to lower your risk of diabetes; moderate, regular exercise, such as walking for 30 minutes most days of the week, is enough.
 In general, lifestyle changes recommended to treat diabetes may help prevent the condition as well.

 The goal of diabetes treatment is to achieve and maintain healthy blood glucose levels.
 A major study called the Diabetes Control and Complications Trial (DCCT) found that people with diabetes who kept their blood glucose levels close to normal reduced their risk of developing major complications from the condition.